kaltura/DeveloperPortalDocs/documentation/PlayKit/Offline-Android.md

 This article describes how to implement offline playback in Playkit SDK on Android devices.

-First, download the media you wish to playh.
+First, download the media you wish to play.
 If you are looking for a good download manager you can use [this](https://github.com/kaltura/playkit-dtg-android) one.
 In general the most complex part of the playback in offline is managing the DRM content license, but we've already covered that issue for you.

 ## Registering the Asset